optakt/optakt.github.io/content/knowledge/cadence.md

 ### Features

-Some of the features of the Cadence programming language are:
+Some features of the Cadence programming language are:

 * type safety and a strong static type system
 * resource-oriented programming